g-divya/g-divya/README.md

 Hi there, I'm G Divya! 👋
-I'm a second-year B.Tech student in Computer Science and Engineering at [University Name].
+I'm a second-year B.Tech student in Computer Science and Engineering at KIIT.
 I'm passionate about Artificial Intelligence and Machine Learning and aspire to work in the field of Blockchain technology.

 🌱 What I'm currently learning